A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Using Normalizing Flows to Construct the Wavefunction Ansatz

 That is, $\bal$ represents the first $D_\beta$ columns of $\Lal$, and $\xal$ represents the final $D-D_\beta$ columns.
 For each electron $i$, we compute the inner product of its coordinates with $\bal$, i.e.

 We can collect the individual vectors $\gail$ into a list $\gal = ( \gail )_{i \in \na}$.
 Given this, we define the Split Subspace Layer $T_\alpha^\l$ on a per-electron basis by

-where $\Pal$ is a network, and $\Pail$ is the part of (the output of) $\Pal$ corresponding to the $i^{th}$ electron.
+where $\Pal$ is a network, $\Pail$ is the part of (the output of) $\Pal$ corresponding to the $i^{th}$ electron, and $\Pail(\gal, \gcl) \in \mathbb{R}^{D-D_\beta}$.
+A crucial aspect of this $\Pal$ network is that it captures dependencies between all electrons.
+This can been seen by examining Equation (\ref{eq:layer_main}): $\Pail$ depends on both $\gal$ and $\gcl$.
+But recall that $\gal$ is a list of the vectors $\gail$ for each electron $i$ with spin $\alpha$, and $\gcl$ is the corresponding list for electrons with the complement spin $\alphac$.
+As a result, $\Pail$ depends on all electrons, as desired.

 The layer is referred to as the Split Subspace Layer due to the fact that its input is one subspace of $\mathbb{R}^D$, given by $\bal$; whereas its output is in the orthogonal complement of this subspace, given by $\xal$.
+Note that there are multiple possible versions of this layer, as any choice $D_\beta$ in the set $\{ 1, \dots, D-1 \}$ is valid.
+Since in our case $D = 3$, this gives us exactly two choices: $D_\beta = 1$ or $D_\beta = 2$.

 The main ingredient of the layer is the network $\Pal$.
 We now show two things: (1) the layer is invertible for any choice of $\Pal$ (2) we derive conditions on $\Pal$ to achieve $\G$-equivariance of $\Tal$. \begin{theorem} Let $T^\l$ be a Split Subspace Layer, as given in Equation (\ref{eq:layer_main}).
 Then $T^\l$ is invertible.
 In particular, let $\gailrp = (\bal)^T \railp$; then the inverse of the layer is given by